How should naval architecture courses be organised?

 How Student Voice Analytics helps you

-Student Voice Analytics synthesises open-text feedback to pinpoint operational friction in naval architecture and related programmes.
-It shows sentiment over time and by cohort for organisation and management, workload, scheduling and course communications, and contrasts your picture with comparable subject areas.
+Student Voice Analytics helps you spot where organisation is breaking down in naval architecture and related programmes before frustration hardens into poor NSS feedback.
+It brings together comments on organisation and management, workload, scheduling and course communications, then shows sentiment over time by cohort and against comparable subject areas.
 Teams can drill from provider to department and cohort, export concise summaries for timetabling, exams and programme meetings, and track whether actions improve sentiment against the NSS theme on course organisation.

 Request a walkthrough